UNDP-Data/rapida/README.md

 - rapida is installed as non-root in a virtual env created by pipenv and made available in the container as a regular script
 - the container is run with local logged in linux user using -u 1000:1000
-- the USER env variable is **REQUIRED** by rapida to store the auth file
+- the USER env variable is used in Jupyter lab server to pass user identification name to rapida to store the auth file in signed in user folder.
+However, it is not necessary to set this variable apart from Jupyter environment.
 - rapida is a project based tool that requires the command to be invoked from within the folder.
 The current user folder is always passed inside the container as the current working folder using -w flag
 - the /home folder is mounted to persist the config files between invoking multiple sessions